INNFINITEMINDS/neurodevstat/lib/README.md

+# lib

-Here you'll store any files that provide useful functionality for your work, but do not constitute a statistical analysis per se.
-Specifically, you should use the `lib/helpers.R` script to organize any functions you use in your project that aren't quite general enough to belong in a package.
+Store files that provide useful functionality for this project, but that do not constitute a statistical analysis _per se_.
+Specifically, the `lib/helpers.R` script defines functions used in this project that aren't quite general enough to belong in a package.